PRANABraight/LAB-EXERCISE-3/README.md

 # WEBSTACK DEVELOPMENT
 # LAB-III
-### This Lab-exercise based on my domain i.e. Online Classes and Tutorials(LearnSphere) was done in collaboration with my friends Jishnu and Josiah.
+### This Lab-exercise i.e. Online Classes and Tutorials(LearnSphere) was done in collaboration with my friends Jishnu and Josiah.